mrgian/bitcoin-address-generator/README.md

 # Bitcoin Address Generator
 A bitcoin address generator written in Rust.\
-Generates a Bitcoin wallet address from a random private 256bit random key.
+Generates a Bitcoin wallet address from a random private 256bit key.

 Made for learning purposes only.